LBognanni/WritingDelightfulPRs/text.md

 <br />
 <br />

-`*` _Ultimately, advocating for and implementing a faster / better pipeline is part of your job_
+`*` _Ultimately, advocating for and building a faster / better pipeline is part of your job_

 ---
 ## 2️⃣ Make it easy  for the reviewer